 Baby Bug Box provides you with a monthly selection of board books for your 0-3-year-old.
 It is an excellent way to build a new library.
 Cost – From $18 per month.

 They also have book boxes for teachers and homeschoolers.

 From The Reading Bug Box Website

-The Reading Bug Box is a subscription box that matches the best in children’s literature and other educational extras to your child’s age, gender, interests and reading level – ensuring that each delivery gets children and their parents excited about reading, learning and discussing new topics.
+The Reading Bug Box is a subscription box that matches the best in children’s literature and other educational extras to your child’s age, gender, interests, and reading level.
+They ensure each delivery gets children and their parents excited about reading, learning, and discussing new topics.